dusanov/etl_workshift_exercise/README.md

 ## Solution design
 This projects consists of two Spring Boot apps:
 * WorkShiftRestEndpoint - endpoint for generating random work shift data
-* ETLJob - Console app to consume the endpoint, transform and load it to the H2 database.
+* ETLJob - Console app to consume the endpoint, transform and load it to the Postgres database.

 ### WorkShiftRestEndpoint
 At boot time, app will randomly generate shift data for the previous week.
 This data will be served through the rest controller.
 There will be only two rest methods:
 * get - serves all records
 * get/{id} - serves one particular shift
+* get/?ids={ids} - serves list of shift records based on comma separated list of shift ids

 #### Models
 * shift

 #### Startup
 At boot time app will generate 5 shift objects and write out ids to the console:
-`generated random id: 9894
- generated random id: 13414
+`generated random shift id: 9894 generated random shift id: 13414
  ...`
 App is started with: